swizzin/docs.swizzin.ltd/docs/applications/couchpotato.md

 /etc/systemd/system/couchpotato@.service
 ```

-As the service utilizes the mutli-user format, you must specify a username along with the command.
+As the service utilizes the multi-user format, you must specify a username along with the command.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Start-->